lvclark/CPSC499-Fall2018-studyguide/Week_4_strings.md

 R Markdown
 ----------

-Typing within 'single' or "double" quotes will create a string
+Typing within 'single' or "double" quotes will create a string or character vector in R

 You can also have a vector of strings